nebfield/snpQT/docs/user-guide/workflows.md

 - Removing samples with low call rate (>98%)

-- Removing poorly genotyped variants in a second more stringent threshold (`--variant_geno 0.02`)
+- Removing poorly genotyped variants in a second more stringent threshold (`--variant_geno`)

 - Removing rare variants

-- Keeping only highly independent SNPs by excluding regions with high linkage equilibrium and pruning using `--indep-pairwise 50 5 0.2`.
+- Keeping only highly independent SNPs by excluding regions with high linkage equilibrium and pruning using `--indep-pairwise`.

 The next step is to prepare the user's dataset (samples having already been processed through the Sample QC workflow):

-- Removing poorly genotyped variants in a second more stringent threshold (`--variant_geno 0.02`)
+- Removing poorly genotyped variants in a second more stringent threshold (`--variant_geno`)

 - Removing rare variants

-- Keeping only highly independent SNPs by excluding regions with high linkage equilibrium and pruning using `--indep-pairwise 50 5 0.2`.
+- Keeping only highly independent SNPs by excluding regions with high linkage equilibrium and pruning using `--indep-pairwise`.

 - Checking that all alleles are on the forward strand